UK's Johnson faulted for lockdown parties but won't quit

 Associated Press

-Revelations that Johnson and his staff repeatedly flouted restrictions they imposed on the country in 2020 and 2021 have fueled outrage in Britain and led to calls from opponents for Johnson to step down over the scandal known as “partygate.”
+Revelations that Johnson and his staff repeatedly flouted restrictions they imposed on Britain in 2020 and 2021 have fueled outrage in the country and led to calls from opponents for Johnson to step down over the scandal known as “partygate.”

-Most lawmakers in Johnson’s governing Conservative Party have so far stood by him, and it’s not yet clear if senior civil servant Sue Gray’s much-anticipated report will change that.
+Most lawmakers in Johnson’s governing Conservative Party have stood by him for now, and it’s not yet clear if senior civil servant Sue Gray’s much-anticipated report will change that.

 Gray investigated 16 gatherings attended by Johnson and his staff while U.K. residents were barred from socializing, or even from visiting sick and dying relatives, because of coronavirus restrictions.

-Gray’s report concluded that the “senior leadership team … must bear responsibility” for a culture that allowed events to take place that “should not have been allowed to happen.”
+Gray’s report concluded that the “senior leadership team … must bear responsibility” for a culture that permitted events to take place that “should not have been allowed to happen.”

 She said there had been “failures of leadership and judgment in No. 10,” a reference to the prime minister’s 10 Downing St. office.